 Although the students had the chance to meet the users before, this was the first moment when they showed them the applications designed especially for them.
 The meeting took place in the kindergarten and at the beginning the children were all involved, but at a certain point they had the option to choose whether to participate or not.
 Children were attracted by the characters, by the storyline, by the sounds and content.
-The students were able to observe the amount of clicks that children perform whether it was necessary or not, the fact that they pointed to the answer showing the image on the screen when the task was not formulated properly (eg. match the hen with her favorite food instead of with a click, match the hen....), that they were delighted when the application gave them feedback and their honest reaction when they weren't content.
+The students were able to observe the amount of clicks that children performed whether it was necessary or not, the fact that they pointed to the answer showing the image on the screen when the task was not formulated properly (eg. match the hen with her favorite food-children just pointed the answer, instead of with a click, match the henchildren solve the task using the mouse....see Figure 1), that they were delighted when the application gave them feedback and their honest reaction when they weren't content.
+Figure 1 illustrates the interface for Domestic Animals application.
+The boy in the picture invites the children into an adventure, to meet domestic animals and to learn a lot of things about them.
+The same character introduces them in the games that follow the learning part, as each application has two specific parts: one that provides the content, information about habitat, food, features of domestic animals in this case, and a part with games, puzzle where children are invited just to play.
+As they don't read and write all the tasks are audio and the application gives them feedback each time a task is solved.